The Leibniz Contingency Argument

 Our Scoring

 The Higher Power score of 70/100 is the highest because the argument most naturally supports the existence of a transcendent reality that underlies and explains the physical universe.
 Whether this reality is personal, impersonal, conscious, or abstract, it qualifies as a “higher power” - something supernatural or metaphysical that grounds all contingent existence.
-The argument’s conclusion is essentially that physical reality is not self-explanatory and depends on something beyond itself, which is the core claim of the higher power concept.
+The argument’s conclusion is essentially that physical reality is not self-explanatory and depends on something beyond itself, which is the core of the higher power idea.